Reformation Day: Lutheran church

 Within the Lutheran church, Reformation Day is considered a lesser festival, and is officially referred to as The Festival of the Reformation.
 Until the 20th century, most Lutheran churches celebrated Reformation Day on 31 October, regardless of which day of the week it occurred.
 Today, most Lutheran churches transfer the festival, so that it falls on the Sunday (called Reformation Sunday) on or before 31 October and transfer All Saints' Day to the Sunday on or after 1 November.

-The liturgical colour of the day is red, which represents the Holy Spirit and the Martyrs of the Christian Church.
-Luther's hymn, "Ein feste Burg ist unser Gott" ("A Mighty Fortress is our God"), a paraphrase of Psalm 46, is traditionally sung on this day.
-It is also traditional in some Lutheran schools for schoolchildren to hold Reformation Day plays or pageants that re-enact scenes from the life of Martin Luther.
-The fact that Reformation Day coincides with Halloween is not mere coincidence.
-Halloween, being the Eve of All Saints' Day, might have been an entirely appropriate day for Luther to post his Ninety-five Theses against indulgences since the castle church would be open on All Saints' Day specifically for people to view a large collection of relics.
-The viewing of these relics was said to promise a reduction in time in purgatory similar to that of the purchase of an indulgence.
-That Martin Luther intended his Ninety-five Theses to persuade the common people, however, is extremely unlikely, since they were written in Latin, a language which the common people did not understand.

 Reformation Day (Reformationsfest) was celebrated in Leipzig in Johann Sebastian Bach's time with a service, for which he composed church cantatas, including Gott der Herr ist Sonn und Schild, BWV 79 and Ein feste Burg ist unser Gott, BWV 80.

 Reformed church

 Although not shaped by Luther's doctrine, Calvinist churches throughout the world do not regard the Reformation Day as less important, and celebrate it in a similar manner to Lutherans.
 The nailing of the Ninety-five Theses sparked the discussion about Catholic beliefs and practices of the day.
 Reformed theology first emerged in 1516 with Huldrych Zwingli in Switzerland who decided to participate in this European-wide discussion after seeing Luther's postulates; all this would not have happened without the events of 31 October 1517.
-French lawyer John Calvin joined the theological conversation in 1536 with publication of his Institutes of the Christian Religion.
+Zwingli’s reform movement in Zürich emphasized a return to scriptural authority and rejected the use of images in worship, laying the groundwork for iconoclastic movements within Reformed communities.
+French theologian and former lawyer John Calvin entered the Reformation debate in 1536 with the first edition of his Institutes of the Christian Religion, which he continued to revise throughout his life.